Analysis: What history says about Seahawks’ No. 5 pick in NFL draft

 It would also be their eighth-highest pick of all time and only the third top-10 pick in the Pete Carroll/John Schneider era, dating to 2010 (yes, Seattle went in the top 10 last year, at No. 9, which like this year’s pick, was thanks to the Russell Wilson trade with Denver).

-Seattle hopes to get a real difference-maker with that pick.
+Seattle hopes to get a real difference maker with that pick.
 Maybe Georgia defensive lineman Jalen Carter?
 Texas Tech edge Tyree Wilson?
 Alabama edge Will Anderson Jr.?
 Or maybe even Ohio State QB C.J.
 Stroud if he indeed slips, as rumors have hinted at lately?

-History shows that whoever Seahawks pick has a pretty good shot at becoming a productive player for the long haul.
+History shows that whoever the Seahawks pick has a pretty good shot at becoming a productive player for the long haul.

 But history also shows that there are no guarantees.